 You need to be able to sum up your experience and value-added proposition in a succinct way.

-Remember, hiring managers and recruiters often look at dozens of resumes as they go about their business.
+Remember, hiring managers and recruiters often look at dozens of resumes every day.
 They rarely take the time to carefully evaluate a resume unless it can quickly capture their attention.

-Here is a heat map from a study done by the Ladders on what hiring managers look at when reviewing a resume:
+Here is a heat map from a study done by the Ladders on what hiring managers look at while reviewing two resumes:

 The only thing you can really control is making sure your achievements stand out and that the information is tailored to the position you’re applying for.